KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 This 1 million dollar P28 simulator was our first simulator experience.
 Although 23 are in use, they do not have the realism of the CAE simulators we would see later.

 ![](southwest-headquarters-tour-2026/cae-simulator-inside.jpg)
-While real "turbine house" can be logged in this simulator.
+Real "turbine house" can be logged in this simulator.

 ![](southwest-headquarters-tour-2026/cae-simulator-outside.jpg)

 <!--
-1 million
 14.2 million

 Etops, Rio